-The Gujral Foundation in association with Outset India is pleased to present an iconic public art project – a pleated pavilion titled The Song of the Earth and the Sky at the Sunder Nursery, New Delhi designed by the architect and artist Ankon Mitra.
+The Gujral Foundation in association with Outset India was pleased to present an iconic public art project – a pleated pavilion titled The Song of the Earth and the Sky at the Sunder Nursery, New Delhi designed by the architect and artist Ankon Mitra.
 It was for the first time that an architectural pavilion of this magnitude was displayed in a public park in New Delhi.

 Ankon Mitra: https://www.instagram.com/ankonmitra/

-The pavilion will be open to the public for viewing from February 5 – April 26, 2020.
+The pavilion was open to the public for viewing from February 5 – April 26, 2020.